cesarsotovalero/cesarsotovalero.github.io/_pages/talks-invite-me.md

 If you'd like to have me at your event, feel free to contact me using [this form](../about-me#contact-me).

-I don't charge a speaking fee, but I kindly ask that you cover economy-class airfare and accommodation in a decent hotel if the talk is in-person.[^1]
+I don't charge a speaking fee, but I kindly ask that you cover economy-class airfare and accommodation in a decent hotel if the talk is in-person.

-**Note:** I'm fine posting promotional content, so I can promote your event if I speak there 😉
+**Note:** I'm fine posting promotional content, so I can promote your event on my social network channels if I speak there 😉

 Due to limited availability, I can’t accept all invitations.